angleto/i.js/README.md

 The following are my reasons for developing i.js:

-* **Language.** As the name implies, IPython Notebook is heavily python-focused.
-I often need to run JS experiments.
+* **Language.** As the name implies, IPython Notebook speaks python.
 Although browser consoles and JS REPL are decent alternatives, I was looking for the IPython Notebook style of iterative computation and ability to run repetitive experiments.
+* **Matplotlib.** I want to render in d3.js, sorry [matplotlib](http://matplotlib.org).
+While it seems possible to get D3-based grphics in IPython right now - it is, in my opinion, so convoluted that it kills the fun.
-* **Great model.** IPython Notebook is a unique tool that suggests an amazing paradigm for research and experimentation.
+* **Great model.** IPython Notebook is a unique tool that suggests a beautiful paradigm for research and experimentation.
 It should be made available to the widest audience possible.
-* **Matplotlib.** I want to have d3.js.
-While it seems possible to get D3-based grphics in IPython right now - it is, in my opinion, so convoluted that it kills the fun.
+* **Fun** Last but not the least: it is fun to work on the full-stack JS applications and so many things feel just easy and right when you do them this way.

 How it was built?